Review and road test of the Ford Mondeo Vignale

-The Mondeo Vignale is offered in both four-door and estate body styles with prices starting at around £28,500.
-Bear in mind that this is within £3,000 of an entry-level Jaguar XE and you'll appreciate the scale of Ford's task here.
+The Mondeo Vignale is offered in both four-door and estate body styles with prices starting at around £32,000.
+Bear in mind that this is close to the cost of, say, an entry-level Jaguar XE and you'll appreciate the scale of Ford's task here.
 Mind you, the ownership experience is quite special.
 Each Ford Vignale model is hand-finished by six master craftspeople at the new state-of-the-art Vignale Centre in Valencia, where vehicles are individually tailored to customer specification.

 Exclusively available to order in the UK from boutique FordStore locations, customers get access to a Vignale Lounge, where they can specify their vehicles, supported by a dedicated relationship manager to ensure a personalised service tailored to individual needs.
 Among bespoke services available to customers will be collection and delivery for vehicle servicing - from a home address or office location - alongside servicing scheduled to suit the owner.
 Buyers will also be able to call upon knowledgeable Vignale OneCall advisors 24 hours a day for additional support.